oVirt/ovirt-site/source/uncategorized/guest-agent-proposals.html.md

 #### qemu-ga

 *   pros
-    -   Qemu specific - it was aimed for specific qemu needs (mainly quiesce guest I/O)
+    -   Qemu specific - it was aimed for specific qemu needs (mainly quiesce guest I/O and reliable guest shutdown)
     -   project agnostic by design: supports file open/read/write/close, and when exec functionality is added will have the ability to deploy/exec abitrary code as well as upgrade itself
     -   So far linux only, windows port in the works
     -   written in C